MHSA-Net: Multi-Head Self-Attention Network for Occluded Person Re-Identification: Related Work

-Recently, many Re-ID approaches~\cite{Yeong-Jun16, Kalayeh2018Human, Chunfeng, Xuelin18, Chi17, Jing181, Tianlong2019, Bryan2019} also introduce various attention mechanisms into deep models to enhance identification performance. \cite{Kalayeh2018Human, Chunfeng, Xuelin18, Chi17} apply a human part detector or a human parsing model to capture features of body parts. \cite{Dongreid2014} explores both the human part masks and human poses to enhance human body feature extraction. \cite{Jing181, Jiaxu112019} exploit the connectivity of the key points to generate human part masks and focuses on the human's representation.
-However, the success of such approaches heavily relies on the accuracy of the human parsing models or pose estimators.
-Thus, many other methods~\cite{Tianlong2019, Bryan2019, li2018harmonious, AANET19, Yifan2018} try to exploit a different type of attention mechanism that does not need to use human models to capture human body features. \cite{Jianlou2018} proposed a dual attention matching network based on an inter-class and an intra-class attention module to capture context information of video sequences for person Re-ID.
-ABD-Net~\cite{Tianlong2019} combines spatial and channel attention to directly learn human's information from the data and context. \cite{Yifan2018} calculates the similarity of the local features to enhance local part information. \cite{AANET19} applies an attribute classification to gain local attention information.
+Besides, many methods~\cite{Tianlong2019, Bryan2019, li2018harmonious, AANET19, Yifan2018} tried to exploit a different type of attention mechanism that does not need to use human models to capture human body features. \cite{Jianlou2018} proposed a dual attention matching network based on an inter-class and an intra-class attention module to capture context information of video sequences for person Re-ID.
+ABD-Net~\cite{Tianlong2019} combined spatial and channel attention to directly learn human's information from the data and context. \cite{Yifan2018} calculated the similarity of the local features to enhance local part information. \cite{AANET19} applied an attribute classification to gain local attention information.
 However, it does not consider how to filter out information from the occlusion regions in the image.
 Therefore, with its fixed and parameter-free attention patterns, information from the occlusion region will be inevitably included.

 Similar to \cite{Tianlong2019, Jianlou2018, AANET19, Yifan2018}, our attention module also does not rely on an external human model.
 But different from these methods, our attention mechanism can adaptively enhance/suppress attention weights of local features through a multi-parameter learning strategy.
 The attention information of occluded and unoccluded regions in our attention mechanism is adaptively adjusted according to the targeting task.
 For the person Re-ID task, our attention module can flexibly capture the key local features and prune out information from occlusion regions.